trolster/urcli/README.md

 1. Run `npm install -g urcli`.
 1. Get a new token from the API Access link in the [Reviewer Dashboard](https://review.udacity.com/#!/submissions/dashboard).
 <img src="http://i.imgur.com/QH7onbk.png" alt="Token retrieval" width="500px">
 1. Run `urcli setup "your-token"`.
-All you will be asked to do is to type in the languages you are certified for, since there is no way to get this information from the API.
+You will be asked to type in the languages you are certified for, since there is no way to get this information from the API.
 So for instance, if you are certified for US english and brazilian portuguese, you will enter, `en-us pt-br`.
 If it's just english you simply enter, `en-us`.
-The script will take care of the rest of the setup process for you.
 1. Run `urcli assign` proceeded by valid project ids for projects you are certified for.
 Ex:
-    - `urcli assign 145`, creates a submission_request with project 145.
+    - `urcli assign 145`, places you in the queue for project 145.
-    - `urcli assign 134 145 46`, creates a submission_request with project 145, 134 and 46.
+    - `urcli assign 134 145 46`, places you in the queues for project 145, 134 and 46.
-    - `urcli assign all`, creates a submission request with all projects you are certified for.
+    - `urcli assign all`, places you in the queue for every project you are certified for.
 1. Profit! (literally).

+:bulb: When using the `setup` command, be sure to put the token in quotes, `urcli setup "your-token"`, since tokens often include dashes (`-`) which messes things up.

 ## The `assign` command

 The `assign` command creates or updates a submission_request object on Udacity's servers.
 This object is what is keeping you in project queues.
 If you get a submission assigned the object is deleted on the server, and the `assign` script takes care of creating a new one.

-- `urcli assign all` - Will ask for all the types of projects that you are certified for.
+Ex.:
-- `urcli assign 145` - Will ask for projects of the type that has ID 145.
+- `urcli assign 145`, places you in the queue for project 145.
-- `urcli assign 145 144 134` - Will ask for those three types of projects.
+- `urcli assign 134 145 46`, places you in the queues for project 145, 134 and 46.
+- `urcli assign all`, places you in the queue for every project you are certified for.

 #### Exiting `assign`